SonarSource/sonarqube-scan-action/README.md

 sonar.sources=.
 ```

-The workflow, usually declared in `.github/workflows/build.yml`, looks like:
+The workflow YAML file will usually look something like this:

 ```yaml
 on: